dutchand/dutchand/README.md

-- 🔭 I’m currently working on developing cybersecurity skills as a driver for economic growth in developing countries.
+- 🔭 I’m currently working on cybersecurity skills as a driver for economic growth in developing countries.

 - 🌱 I’m currently learning how to conduct mixed methods research as I advance current research and work.